Topping1/pdfsemantic/README.md

 - **Chunk Helpers**: Functions to split text into chunks for embedding.
 - **Worker Thread**: A QThread subclass to handle the embedding process in the background.
 - **GUI**: The main application window with a toolbar, PDF viewer, search box, and results list.

+## Others
+This app could potentially be used with other embeddings that can be served with llama-server, but some minor code modifications might be needed.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.